U.S. yields slide, in line with Europe, after poor Chinese data

 By Gertrude Chavez-Dreyfuss

-NEW YORK, Dec 9 (Reuters) - U.S. long-dated Treasury yields fell on Monday, after rising three straight days, as risk appetite waned following weak Chinese trade data that rattled bond investors worried about the impact of a prolonged trade battle between the United States and China.
+NEW YORK, Dec 9 (Reuters) - U.S. Treasury yields fell on Monday, after rising three straight days, as risk appetite waned after weak Chinese trade data rattled bond investors worried about the impact of the persistent uncertainty over U.S.-China trade negotiations.

 Treasury yields also dropped in line with those on global sovereign bonds.
-German benchmark bond yields for one, slid, disregarding unexpectedly strong German trade data.
+German benchmark bond yields slid, disregarding unexpectedly strong trade data from Germany.
 Yields on German 10-year yields held around -0.30% DE10YT=RR.

-China's exports in November contracted for a fourth consecutive month, data showed.
-Overseas shipments fell 1.1% last month from a year earlier, compared with a 0.9% drop in October and a forecast of a 1.0% expansion based on a Reuters poll of analysts.
+China's exports in November contracted for the fourth consecutive month, data showed.
+Overseas shipments fell 1.1% last month from a year earlier, compared with a 1.0% expansion tipped by a Reuters poll of analysts and a 0.9% drop in October.

+China's trade surplus for November stood at $38.73 billion, compared with an expected $46.30 billion surplus in the poll and a $42.81 billion surplus recorded in October.

 "It's a risk-off day today," said Stan Shipley, fixed income strategist, at Evercore ISI in New York.
 "The data from China was discouraging.
 When you also look at sovereign bond yields, they're lower.
 That's kind of carried over into the U.S. market."

-The U.S. Treasury on Wednesday sold $38 billion in U.S. three-year notes with solid demand and a yield of 1.632%, just below the expected yield at the bid deadline.
-The bid-to-cover ratio was better at 2.56, compared with an average of 2.48, according to the U.S. Treasury website.

-There was little reaction though from the Treasury market after the auction, with the U.S. three-year note yield at 1.646% US3YT=RR, up from Friday's 1.641%.
+"There are a lot of issues between now and the end of the year, such as the U.S. budget and the Trump impeachment inquiry," said Shipley.

+"People believe that they don't need to take risks.
+So they might as well go into short-terms securities and protect myself going into next year," he added.

-Investors are also looking at a key events this week, which include Federal Reserve and European Central Bank meetings as well as a UK election.
+Investors are also looking at a key events this week, which include Federal Reserve and European Central Bank meetings and a UK election.

 The Fed on Wednesday is expected to hold interest rates after it telegraphed that message at the last meeting when it cut interest rates for the third time this year.